Photo by Leonov.O/Shutterstock

 Known for introducing tango into the world, Buenos Aires also offers modern art museums, vibrant street murals, some of the most beautiful theaters in South America, and a late-night club scene that only ends when the sun rises.

 Almost any day of the week throughout the calendar year, there’s some sort of festival happening in Buenos Aires, whether it be music, food, culture, or art.
-In November, jazz musicians from around the world convene in the cosmopolitan capital for the Buenos Aires International Jazz Festival (this year, its 10th birthday, runs November 14-19).
+In November, jazz musicians from around the world convene in the cosmopolitan capital for the Buenos Aires International Jazz Festival (2019 dates have yet to be confirmed).
 If jazz isn’t your style, check out Buenos Aires Celebra (Buenos Aires Celebrates).
 On weekends, the festival shuts down traffic on the eastern side of Avenida de Mayo, taking over a section of the boulevard for different events dedicated to a nationality or cultural group—think Irish step dancing, Spanish paella, or Bolivian music, depending on that month’s theme.

-For a local tango experience, skip the tourist-oriented tango shows and find a milonga, or tango club, held at different venues around town almost every evening of the week.
+For a local tango experience, skip the tourist-oriented tango shows and find a milonga, or tango club, held at different venues around town nearly every evening.
 At a milonga like La Catedral or El Beso, you can watch real-life dancers of all ages—some in fishnets and stiletto heels, others in jeans—practice their craft.
 Rojo Tango, the seductive tango show at the Faena Hotel, is excellent, so long as you don’t mind the high price tag.

 If you’re looking to learn, La Catedral offers group classes for beginners.
 Otherwise, pay a nominal entrance fee, order a coffee or a glass of wine, and watch the action on the dance floor.
-Just remember: if you’re asked to dance, it’s only polite to accept, whether or not you know what you’re doing.
+Just remember: If you’re asked to dance, it’s only polite to accept, whether or not you know what you’re doing. —AFAR Editors

 NYC’s November weather may demand scarves, hats, and jackets, but it’s worth donning all of the above to stroll through the city admiring the lavish shop window dressings changing for the holiday.
 Besides, some of the best the city has to offer in November is indoors: at the theater.

-And perhaps the greatest New York City show of all: Every November, massive floats roll along Manhattan’s streets for the Macy’s Thanksgiving Day Parade.
+Perhaps the greatest New York City show of all?
+Every November, massive floats roll along Manhattan’s streets for the Macy’s Thanksgiving Day Parade. —AFAR Editors